 If the fish that was cooked is an oily fish, it will leave an oily stain from the rendered fat.
 And, if the fish or seafood has been fried or cooked with oil or butter, you'll have a greasy stain.
 When cooked fish falls on fabric, use a dull knife or spoon to lift any solids off the fabric.
 Then blot the stain with a plain white paper towel or napkin to absorb as much oil as possible.
 If you have a bit of cornstarch or talcum powder, sprinkle it on the stain to help absorb the oil.
 Even a slice of white bread can absorb the oil until you can wash the clothes or table linen.

-Of course, most stains caused by fish or seafood are combination stains due to the method of cooking used, recipe and added ingredients.
+Most stains caused by fish or seafood are combination stains due to the method of cooking used, recipe and added ingredients.
 You will need to follow specific tips to remove buttery sauces, tartar sauce, hot sauce, or cocktail sauce.

 How to Remove Fish and Seafood Stains From Dry Clean Only Clothes